antimof/UxPlay/README.txt

 deregisters the corresponding client (see options -restrict, -block, -allow for more ways to control client access). *(Add a line "reg" in the startup file if you wish to use this feature.)*

+**-pw** \[*pwd*\]. (since 1.72).
+As an alternative to -pin, client access can be controlled with a password set when uxplay starts (set it in the .uxplay startup file, where it is stored as cleartext.)
+All users must then know this password.
+This uses HTTP md5 Digest authentication, which is now regarded as providing weak security, but it is only used to validate the uxplay password, and no user credentials are exposed.
+\_Note: -pin and -pw are alternatives: if both are specified at startup, the earlier of these two options is discarded.
+If *pwd* is not specified, a random 4-digit pin code is displayed, and must be entered on the client at **each** new conenction.

 **-vsync \[x\]** (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an